This is a story that explains Pyro's origins. Pyro is a girl in this story.

 No more chink.
 No more freak.
 No more witch.

 On the nights I couldn't use my fire pit I would usually fair fine.
 I could live without it.
 But then there were the nights that I absolutely needed to burn something and couldn't.
 That ate me up.
-When flicking my wrist around the lighter and burning all the matches in the house weren't enough to forget my problems and fears is when I thought truly violent thoughts.
+When flicking my wrist around the lighter and burning all the matches in the house wasn't enough is when I thought truly violent thoughts.

 Thoughts like what to do to that stupid fourteen year old boy who thought comparing me to squinty eyed pigs was funny.
-Thoughts like what to do with the twelve year old girl who gave me funny looks for not being like her.
+Thoughts like what to do with the twelve year old girl who gave me funny looks for so much as breathing in her direction.
 Thoughts like what to do with the old man in the candy shop who wouldn't sell to me because he thought I was some kid of a Japanese spy.

 I had nights like that a lot more than most knew.
 Nights like that, that's when I'd dream of dragons.

+This when on for quite awhile.
 After expressing this to my parents, they took me to see some kind of doctor.
-He smiles are as fake as his wig and his questions seemed off topic and accusing.
+A doctor for my head.
+I'd already seen one or two head-doctors but this one was different.
+He talked to me a lot, asked a lot of questions, and sometimes asked me to talk back.
+His smiles were as fake as his wig and his questions seemed off topic and accusing.
+His teeth were perfect.

 ~You don't drown by falling in the water; you drown by staying there.